tech-acs/chimera-docs/docs/developer/Deployment guide/Migrating data.md

 chimera:data-export makes use of **pg_dump** and chimera:data-import uses **psql**

-On Ubuntu, you would install PostgresQL Client like so,
+On Ubuntu, you would install PostgreSQL Client like so,

 ```
 sudo apt install postgresql-client